Covering develops a ringer’s ropesight, the ability to see bells changing below them, and gives them a feeling of the rhythm of the change.

 Ropesight – the ability to identify which bells to follow

-Kaleidoscope ringing also provides an opportunity for a ringer to cover to two bells making long places, places or dodging.
+The first opportunity for the ringer to do this is when ringing call changes; the ringer need not be ringing the tenor at this time.Kaleidoscope ringing also provides an opportunity for a ringer to cover to two bells making long places, places or dodging.
 To find out more about Kaleidoscope Ringing see Level 2 – Teaching foundation skills.
 Ringing the tenor in rounds will help the ringer get his or her ear tuned in to listening to themselves in 6th place.
 Always make sure the ringer is counting their place in rounds.

 Once the ringer can cover to rounds and Call Changes and Kaleidoscope Ringing they can move on to covering to Plain Hunt.
 Let them stand behind the tenor ringer to learn to follow the ropesight.
 If the ringer finds difficulty in covering to Plain Hunt on 5 then it is possible to start with covering to hunting on 3 or 4 bells.

 Once the ringer is striking well to covering to Plain Hunt on five they are ready to move on to cover to methods.
 Start with plain courses moving on to touches when the striking is accurate.
 Plain Bob has a coursing order most similar to Plain Hunt and may be a good method to start with.
 However other methods where a smaller number of bells come to the back may also be useful.
-Cloisters is a method where only 3 bells come to the back providing easier ropesight for the learner.

 Cloisters Doubles or Stedman quick sixes is a method where only three bells [the 3, 4 and 5] come to the back providing easier ropesight for the learner - see diagram to the right.